 The Ground Emergency Medical Transportation (GEMT) program was a result of House Bill 2007 and was passed during the 2015-16 legislative session.
-The GEMT program provides supplemental publicly owned or operated GEMT qualified providers.
+The GEMT program provides supplemental payments to publicly owned or operated qualified GEMT providers.

 The supplemental payments cover the funding gap between a provider’s actual costs per GEMT transport and the allowable amount received from Washington Apple Health (Medicaid) and any other sources of reimbursement.

 Provider participation in the GEMT program is voluntary.
 Providers must meet several requirements to be eligible for the GEMT program, which include:

 - Enrollment as a Medicaid provider with an active core provider agreement for the period being claimed;